genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/01_fields-from-scratch.md

 ### Generate the Fields

 Now look at the `trade-101-dictionary-cache`.
 This depends on `trade-101-config` and contains the generated code based on the configuration.
 To explore the generated code, navigate to `trade-101-dictionary-cache/target/generated/sources/fields/global/genesis/gen/config/fields/Fields.kt`.
 You will find the `Fields` object with pre-generated literals.
-These are fields that are commonly used in trading application,s so they get generated out-of-the-box for faster development.
-To see the fields you have just added, you will have to build the project again:
+These are fields that are commonly used in trading applications, so they get generated out-of-the-box for faster development.
+To see the fields you have just added, you need to build the project again:

 ```bash
 mvn package
 ```

-Going back to the `Fields` object, you will now see the new generated fields at the bottom of the file.
+Going back to the `Fields` object, you can now see the new generated fields at the bottom of the file.

 ![New Generated Fields](/img/the_new_generated_fields.png)